developer-zebra/developer-zebra-site/src/datawedge/6-1/guide/about/index.md

 * **Scanner Framework 5.1.0** or higher
 * **SimulScan 1.9 or higher** (for devices that support SimulScan)

+### What's New in DataWedge 6.1

+DataWedge 6.1 implements a whole new

 ### Main Functionality
 The version of DataWedge documented in this guide provides the following primary functions and options: